Drew Waters Player Props: Royals vs. Tigers

-After hitting .133 with a double, three walks and an RBI in his past 10 games, Drew Waters and the Kansas City Royals take on the Detroit Tigers (who will start Michael Lorenzen) at 6:40 PM ET on Tuesday.
+Drew Waters -- hitting .097 with a double, three walks and an RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Matthew Boyd on the hill, on June 21 at 1:10 PM ET.

 Drew Waters Game Info & Props vs. the Tigers